TrentTrentTrent/samuelhook/features.md

   * Unlock firemodes (lets you use all the firemodes)
   * Firerate (modifies your guns firerate)
   * Instant reload (reloads ur gun instantly)

+[Teleports] - might get patched soon
+  * Location teleports (should be all main locations, volcano, etc.)